Totalitarianism: Islamic

 The Taliban is a totalitarian Sunni Islamist militant group and political movement in Afghanistan that emerged in the aftermath of the Soviet–Afghan War and the end of the Cold War.
-It governed most of Afghanistan from 1996 to 2001 and returned to power in 2021, controlling the entirety of Afghanistan.
-Features of its totalitarian governance include the imposition of Pashtunwali culture of the majority Pashtun ethnic group as religious law, the exclusion of minorities and non-Taliban members from the government, and extensive violations of women's rights.
+It governed most of Afghanistan from 1996 to 2001 and returned to power in 2021, controlling the entire country.
+Features of its totalitarian governance include the imposition of the Pashtunwali culture of the majority-Pashtun ethnic group as religious law, the exclusion of minorities and non-Taliban members from the government, and extensive violations of women's rights.

 The Islamic State is a Salafi-Jihadist militant group that was established in 2006 by Abu Omar al-Baghdadi during the Iraqi insurgency, under the name "Islamic State of Iraq".
-Under the leadership of Abu Bakr al-Baghdadi, the organization later changed its name to the "Islamic State of Iraq and Levant" in 2013.
+Under the leadership of Abu Bakr al-Baghdadi, the organization later changed its name to the "Islamic State of Iraq and the Levant" in 2013.
 The group espouses a totalitarian ideology that is a fundamentalist hybrid of Global Jihadism, Wahhabism, and Qutbism.
-Following its territorial expansion in 2014, the group renamed itself as the "Islamic State" and declared itself as a caliphate (Note: Caliphate claim of "Islamic State" group is disputed and declared as illegal by traditional Islamic scholarship.) that sought domination over the Muslim world and established what has been described as a "political-religious totalitarian regime".
-The quasi-state held significant territory in Iraq and Syria during the course of the Third Iraq War and the Syrian civil war from 2013 to 2019 under the dictatorship of its first Caliph, Abu Bakr al-Baghdadi, who imposed a strict interpretation of Sharia law.
+Following its territorial expansion in 2014, the group renamed itself as the "Islamic State" and declared itself a caliphate (Note: Caliphate claim of "Islamic State" group is disputed and declared as illegal by traditional Islamic scholarship.) that sought domination over the Muslim world, establishing what has been described as a "political-religious totalitarian regime".
+The quasi-state held significant territory in Iraq and Syria during the course of the Third Iraq War and the Syrian civil war from 2013 to 2019 under the dictatorship of its first caliph, Abu Bakr al-Baghdadi, who imposed a strict interpretation of Sharia law.